Technology-Notes/kiemlicz-util-wiki/Package-management.md

 Please mind that if you have configured package pinning and e.g. your stable is configured to have priority of 995 (or anything greater than 990) then `-t` will have **no effect**.

 You can always verify with `apt-cache policy -t target-release package` which exact version of package is going to be installed

+###Preferences files
+Located in `/etc/apt/preferences.d`
+Parsed in alphanumeric ascending order
+Need to obey convention:
+ 1. No filename extension or `.pref`
+ 2. Filename chars allowed: alphanumeric, hyphen, underscore and period

+The file itself contains records separated by blank lines.
+Preference refers to the mentioned package and the mentioned package only (doesn't affect its dependencies).
+This is one of the reasons why this mechanism is kind of "discouraged".

 #References
 1. https://wiki.debian.org/AptPreferences